 Buildings by Japanese architects including Kengo Kuma and Kazuyo Sejima have received international praise for their functionality and remarkable attention to simple, natural forms.
 The 634-meter-tall Tokyo Skytree takes its shape from the pillars of a pagoda and the gentle curve of a samurai sword.

-Japanese architecture, 2020 and beyond
+Japanese architecture, from the contemporary and beyond

 Tokyo is hosting the 2020 Summer Olympic games.
 In 2016, ground broke on the new National Stadium in Shinjuku Ward, designed by world-renowned architect Kengo Kuma.